Walks in Woodgate Valley

 At the main road turns left and briefly walk along the pavement before re-entering Woodgate's car park.
 On this short walk you will see horses grazing in their fields and glimpse part of the Bourn Brook as it flows through the valley.

 Look out for other wildlife, birds and butterflies that live on the different grasses and wildflowers.
-At the end of the walk you can take a look at our demonstration wildflower meadows and butterfly garden.

 The Red Route – 2 miles